 - B85B The definition of an investment entity requires that the purpose of the entity is to invest solely for capital appreciation, investment income (such as dividends, interest or rental income), or both.
 Documents that indicate what the entity's investment objectives are, such as the entity's offering memorandum, publications distributed by the entity and other corporate or partnership documents, will typically provide evidence of an investment entity's business purpose.
 Further evidence may include the manner in which the entity presents itself to other parties (such as potential investors or potential investees); for example, an entity may present its business as providing medium-term investment for capital appreciation.
-In contrast, an entity that presents itself as an investor whose objective is to jointly develop, produce or market products with its investees has a business purpose that is inconsistent with the business purpose of an investment entity, because the entity will earn returns from the development, production or marketing activity as well as from its investments (see paragraph B85I). - B85C An investment entity may provide investment-related services (eg investment advisory services, investment management, investment support and administrative services), either directly or through a subsidiary, to third parties as well as to its investors, even if those activities are substantial to the entity. - B85D An investment entity may also participate in the following investmentrelated activities, either directly or through a subsidiary, if these activities are undertaken to maximise the investment return (capital appreciation or investment income) from its investees and do not represent a separate substantial business activity or a separate substantial source of income to the investment entity:
+In contrast, an entity that presents itself as an investor whose objective is to jointly develop, produce or market products with its investees has a business purpose that is inconsistent with the business purpose of an investment entity, because the entity will earn returns from the development, production or marketing activity as well as from its investments (see paragraph B85I). - B85C An investment entity may provide investment-related services (eg investment advisory services, investment management, investment support and administrative services), either directly or through a subsidiary, to third parties as well as to its investors, even if those activities are substantial to the entity, subject to the entity continuing to meet the definition of an investment entity. - B85D An investment entity may also participate in the following investmentrelated activities, either directly or through a subsidiary, if these activities are undertaken to maximise the investment return (capital appreciation or investment income) from its investees and do not represent a separate substantial business activity or a separate substantial source of income to the investment entity:

-- (a) providing management services and strategic advice to an investee; and - (b) providing financial support to an investee, such as a loan, capital commitment or guarantee. - B85E If an investment entity has a subsidiary that provides investment-related services or activities, such as those described in paragraphs B85C-B85D, to the entity orother parties, it shall consolidate that subsidiary in accordance with paragraph 32.
+- (a) providing management services and strategic advice to an investee; and - (b) providing financial support to an investee, such as a loan, capital commitment or guarantee. - B85E If an investment entity has a subsidiary that is not itself an investment entity and whose main purpose and activities are providing investmentrelated services or activities that relate to the investment entity's investment activities, such as those described in paragraphs B85C- B85D, to the entity or other parties, it shall consolidate that subsidiary in accordance with paragraph 32.
+If the subsidiary that provides the investment-related services or activities is itself an investment entity, the investment entity parent shall measure that subsidiary at fair value through profit or loss in accordance with paragraph 31.